confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 Where a join introduces a synthesised key column the column would have a system generated name.

-Requiring the user to include a column within the projection that does not belong to the any source schema, regardless of naming strategy, poses a problem.
+Requiring the user to include a column within the projection that does not belong to any source schema, regardless of naming strategy, poses a problem.
 KsqlDB validates that all column references exist in source schemas.
 This validation would now fail as it does not have the context to reason about any synthetic key col. While this is purely an implementation detail, fixing this would